SWeszler/omnilytics/README.md

 # Omnilytics Programming Challenge

-Write a Web app using React.js to generate four (4) types of printable random objects and store them in a single file, each object will be separated by a ",".
+"Write a Web app using React.js to generate four (4) types of printable random objects and store them in a single file, each object will be separated by a ",".
 These are the 4 objects: alphabetical strings, real numbers, integers, alphanumerics.
 Sample extracted output:

 hisadfnnasd, 126263, assfdgsga12348fas, 13123.123,